Yes.

 • Other hazards might include tripping hazards, flying golf balls, bees, brambles, poison ivy, ticks and more.
 These are the kind of hazards that you have to keep an eye out for in the moment.

-Registered participants are provided a detailed packing list, but everything on it is a suggestion, and you can basically bring whatever you’d like (except for your dog – see below)
+You can find a detailed packing list here.
+Everything on it is a suggestion, and you can basically bring whatever you’d like (except for your dog – see below)

 Sorry but please don’t bring any four-legged friends along on the organized group walks.